 Academy Fellowships in Medical Education

-The Academy Fellowships in Medical Education provide educators with dedicated time to develop the expertise and skills needed to advance academic careers in medical education and medical education research.
+The HMS Academy Medical Education Fellowship provides educators with dedicated time to develop the expertise and skills needed to advance academic careers in medical education and medical education research.
 Faculty participating in the Fellowship will:

 - Develop and enhance their skills as clinician educators;

 - Develop analytical and research skills in medical education;

 - Acquire the knowledge and skills to become educational leaders and change agents within their academic communities;

 - Join a community of clinician-educators dedicated to enriching the field of medical education;